Chaussettes99/ElectricElian/README.md

-A basic yet readable Elian font in bitmap and resizable-truetype formats.
+A basic yet readable Elian font in monospaced-bitmap and resizable-truetype formats.
 Initial design for characters are by Koumakan for their [Dwarf Fortress tileset](http://www.bay12forums.com/smf/index.php?topic=169671.0).
 I simply used [FontForge](https://fontforge.org/en-US/) to recreate the font as best I can.
 ***

 ![](Screenshot_2021-04-10_19-20-15.png)